What is gestational diabetes?

 What causes gestational diabetes?

-Gestational diabetes comes from hormonal changes, and the way our bodies convert food into energy.
+Gestational diabetes comes from hormonal changes and the way our bodies convert food into energy.

 A hormone called insulin breaks down the glucose (sugar) from food and delivers it to our cells.
 Insulin keeps the level of glucose in our blood at a healthy level.
 But if insulin doesn’t work right or we don’t have enough of it, sugar builds up in the blood and leads to diabetes.

 During pregnancy, hormones can interfere with the way insulin works.
 It may not regulate your blood sugar levels like it’s supposed to, which can lead to gestational diabetes.
+Genes and having overweight (a BMI greater than 25) may also play a role.

 Who is at risk for gestational diabetes?